airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 that its stack starts at 0xbffffff.
 When Linux loads a program, it finds a section of unused memory, and then tells the processor to use that section of memory as the address 0x0804800 for this program.
-The address that a program believes it uses is called the virtual addressvirtual address, while the actual address on the chips that it refers to is called the physical addressphysical address.
-The process of assigning virtual addresses to physical addresses is called *mappingmapping*.
+The address that a program believes it uses is called the virtual address, while the actual address on the chips that it refers to is called the physical address.
+The process of assigning virtual addresses to physical addresses is called *mapping*.

 Earlier we talked about the inaccessible memory between the `.bss` and the stack, but we didn\'t talk about why it was there.
 The reason is